Southern Illinois: Seismic zones

-Southern Illinois sits upon the verging point of two major fault systems, the New Madrid Seismic Zone and the Wabash Valley Seismic Zone.
+Southern Illinois sits upon the verging point of two major fault systems, the New Madrid seismic zone and the Wabash Valley seismic zone.
 In the 1970s after the 5.4 Richter magnitude scale 1968 Illinois earthquake, scientists realized that there was an unknown fault under Saline County, just north of Eldorado, Illinois.
 This fault is called the Cottage Grove Fault, a small tear in the Earth's rock, in the Southern Illinois Basin.
 Seismographic mapping completed by geologists reveal that monoclines, anticlines, and synclines are present within the region; these signs suggest deformation during the Paleozoic, coincident to strike-slip faulting nearby.

 A fault plane solution of the earthquake confirmed two nodal planes both striking north–south and dipping approximately 45 degrees to the east and to the west.
 This faulting suggests dip slip reverse motion, and to a horizontal east–west axis of confining stress.
-Although there are no confirmed faults in the immediate epicentral region, the motion indicated corresponds to that along the Wabash Valley Seismic Zone roughly 10 mi east of the region, responsible for the 2008 Illinois earthquake.
-The rupture also occurred partially on the New Madrid Fault, responsible for the great New Madrid earthquakes in 1812, consisting of the most powerful earthquakes to hit the contiguous United States.
+Although there are no confirmed faults in the immediate epicentral region, the motion indicated corresponds to that along the Wabash Valley seismic zone roughly 10 mi east of the region, responsible for the 2008 Illinois earthquake.
+The rupture also occurred partially on the New Madrid fault, responsible for the great New Madrid earthquakes in 1812, consisting of the most powerful earthquakes to hit the contiguous United States.

 Transportation

 Passenger rail

 Southern Illinois at one time had an extensive network of railroads.
 Now only Amtrak, the U.S. passenger rail system, provides service to and through the area.
 Carbondale is served with three trains daily to and from Chicago, and one train daily to and from Memphis and New Orleans.
 Several trains each day run to and from Chicago and St. Louis, with Alton the major stop in Southern Illinois.
+Intercity passenger rail stations in Southern Illinois include Alton station, Carbondale station, Centralia station, and Du Quoin station.

 The St. Louis MetroLink is the light rail transit system in the Greater St. Louis area of Missouri and Illinois connecting the Metro East to downtown St. Louis.
 The entire system currently consists of two lines (Red Line and Blue Line) connecting Lambert-St. Louis International Airport and Shrewsbury, Missouri with Scott Air Force Base near Shiloh, Illinois, through downtown St. Louis.
 The system features 37 stations and carries an average of 61,573 people each weekday.